Intervention/docs/image/v4/getting-started/formats.md

 > public DriverInterface::supports(string|Format|FileExtension|MediaType $identifier): bool;

-This method can be used during runtime to find out whether a specific format is supported.
-It checks if the desired format is supported by the current driver and if the underlying extension has been built with the necessary support, returning `true` if both conditions are met or `false` if the driver has no support.
+Use this method to check at runtime whether a specific format is supported.
+It checks if the desired format is supported by the current driver and if the underlying extension has been built with the necessary support, returning `true` if both conditions are met or `false` if the format is not supported.

 #### Parameters